Subscribe to our newsletter

 It depends on the cause of the swelling and your technique.
 If your lymph nodes are swollen because of an infection, you should see a doctor instead of attempting to do self-massage.
 However, if you’re dealing with post-surgical swelling or lymphedema, gentle lymphatic drainage techniques (not deep massage) can be helpful when you do it correctly.

-Get Support with Armpit Swelling & Arm Lymphedema
+Get Support with Armpit Swelling and Arm Lymphedema

 Armpit swelling can develop for many different reasons, including infections, surgery, and a chronic condition called lymphedema.
 If you don’t know the cause of the swelling under your armpit, it’s important to consult with a medical professional.